Professor Sylvie Delacroix Inaugural Lecture

 Join Professor Sylvie Delacroix for her Inaugural lecture, based on her recent publication 'Habitual Ethics?'

-Following Professor Delacroix's talk, there will be an inter disciplinary academic panel to discuss topic, with Professor Heather Widdows, Pro-Vice-Chancellor (Research and Knowledge Transfer) and John Ferguson Professor of Global Ethics and Professor Chris Baber, School of Computer Science and Chair of Pervasive and Ubiquitous Computing.
+Following Professor Delacroix's talk, there will be an inter disciplinary academic panel to discuss topic, with Professor Heather Widdows, former Pro-Vice-Chancellor (Research and Knowledge Transfer) and John Ferguson Professor of Global Ethics and Professor Chris Baber, School of Computer Science and Chair of Pervasive and Ubiquitous Computing.

 The event will be chaired by Professor Lisa Webley, Head of Birmingham Law School